A silvery kingfisher sits on a branch.

 Strength in Community

 All is not lost, however.
-The Manobo and people who care about the environment are working together.
-They want to protect the marsh.
+The Manobo and environmentalists are working together to protect and conserve the Agusan Marsh.

-By enforcing environmental laws, they are putting an end to many damaging practices.
-They are pressuring companies to stop burning peatlands and cutting down the swamp forests.
-This shows respect for the marsh.
+It’s hard to combat climate change.
+But by enforcing environmental laws, they are putting an end to many damaging practices.
+They are pressuring logging and mining businesses to stop burning the peatlands and to stop cutting down the swamp forests.